selfiens/mac_screenshot_stash/README.md

 The script is created for activity-journaling purposes.

 I report what I have been doing and done to a team log.
-But it's usually challenging job to recall what I have done after a certain time has passed.
+But it's usually challenging job to recall what I have done after a certain period has passed.
-So I let this script collect screen shots it in the background, and at the end of the day (or sometimes days later) I review those screen shots and sort out log items eligible for the team reporting.
+So I let this script collect screen shots it in the background, and at the end of the day (or sometimes days later) I review those screen shots and sort out eligible log items for the team reporting.

 How to use